Enjoying My Life

 If it hadn’t been for our weekend trips, I wouldn’t have survived my school days.

 One of the only things I enjoyed was computer science, and during high school, it soon became clear that the only possible career path was in IT.
-As a result, I studied computer science at college, graduated and quickly found a job with a decent salary.
+As a result, I studied computer science at college, graduated, and quickly found a job with a decent salary.
+The tech industry is not slowing down, it is evident that there will be an increased amount of career opportunities in it, with many people being able to find a job that suits their skills and expertise.

 Throughout college, I worked evenings and weekends to save up and travel during the summer.
 Once I was an adult, I started traveling on my own whenever the opportunity presented itself.
 I started by going to South America during the summer after completing the first year.
 I remember traveling on a shoe-string budget and having to be ultra-resourceful throughout the trip.
 But somehow, I always landed on my feet.